24 June 2021

 Professor Johanna Rosén.

 "There are still many properties and applications that remain to be discovered, and that can solve many contemporary challenges within both technology and medicine", says Johanna Rosén, professor at the Department of Physics, Chemistry and Biology.
-Anna Nilsen
+Photographer: Anna Nilsen

 Materials that have a cross-section as thin as one or a few layers of atoms possess unusual properties due to their thickness.
 These properties may be high electrical conductivity, high strength or an ability to withstand heat, giving ultrathin materials a great potential for use in future technology.
 The most well-known material is graphene, and the hunt for other ultrathin materials, also known as two-dimensional materials, has increased in intensity since its discovery.